Stafford throws 3 TD passes, Rams edge Goff's Lions 28-19

 AP Sports Writer

-Goff passed for 268 yards and nearly led the Lions (0-7) to an upset win in his first meeting with the Rams (6-1), who traded him for Stafford in a blockbuster deal last winter.
+“I didn’t think about it until after, but there’s a lot of guys I never saw after the trade,” Goff said.
+“Being able to see them and say hello and catch up for two minutes was good.
+It was healthy.
+And then once the game started, it was very as usual.
+It really felt like any other game.”

+That was bad news for the struggling Lions and good news for the Rams, who hung on despite a litany of mistakes.

-The Rams led 25-19 when Goff drove the Lions to the Los Angeles 12 in the waning minutes while converting four third downs on an excellent drive.
-But Ramsey came up with his latest game-changing play on his 27th birthday when he picked off an errant throw by Goff, who was being hit by the Rams’ other 2020 All-Pro, Aaron Donald.
+The Rams led 25-19 when Goff drove the Lions to the Los Angeles 12 while converting four third downs.
+But Ramsey came up with his latest game-changing play on his 27th birthday while Goff was being hit by Donald, the Rams’ other 2020 All-Pro.

+“Those two guys are the best at their position for a reason, and made a great play on us,” Goff said.

+Goff still hasn’t won an NFL start without McVay as his head coach, falling to 0-14.
+McVay declined to say much about his postgame conversation with Goff, but the coach praised his replacement.

+“He was great in the clutch,” McVay said of Stafford.
+“And really, even when things weren’t going well, he just stays nice and even-keeled, and that’s what a great quarterback does.
+He’s our leader.”

-Cooper Kupp had 10 catches for 156 yards and two touchdowns for the Rams, including the go-ahead score with 13:59 to play.
-Van Jefferson also caught a scoring pass from Stafford, who has 19 TD throws in his first seven games on the West Coast.
+Cooper Kupp had 10 catches for 156 yards and two touchdowns for the Rams, including the go-ahead score with 13:59 left.
+Van Jefferson also caught a scoring pass from Stafford, whose first TD pass to Kupp was the 300th of his NFL career.

+“Detroit’s a tough out,” Stafford said.
+“Always have been, probably always will be.
+Just happy to get one.”

 D’Andre Swift made a 63-yard catch-and-run TD on the opening possession for the Lions, who lost their 11th straight game despite jumping to a double-digit lead in a rare strong start.
 Kalif Raymond had six catches for 115 yards.